 Full-time teaching faculty shall work a standard forty (40) hours per week on College activities.
 Thirty (30) hours shall be scheduled and the remaining hours will be used for College related professional activities as listed in Section III of this article.

-Each teaching faculty member shall schedule 30 hours which includes classroom contact hours, posted office hours available, and instructional support time.
-Ten (10) office hours will be scheduled and approved to best meet the needs of the students except for faculty whose base workload requires more than 20 classroom contact hours.
-For those faculty members, office hours will be equal to 30 minus the classroom contact hours.
+Each teaching faculty member shall schedule thirty (30) hours which includes classroom contact hours, posted office hours available, and instructional support time.

+Ten (10) office hours will be scheduled by the faculty member and approved by the supervising administrator to best meet the needs of the students.
+For faculty whose workload consists of more than twenty (20) classroom contact hours per semester office hours will be equal to 30 minus the classroom contact hours.
+Half of scheduled office hours may be held in a virtual/electronic format or at an off-campus location.
 Office hours may be rescheduled as needed.
-Notices will be posted in advance indicating alternate times that the faculty member will be available.
+When feasible, notices and/or electronic communication with students and the appropriate administrator's office will be posted in advance indicating alternate times that the faculty member will be available.

 Professional activities in which faculty participate during the remaining hours will be determined during conferences with the appropriate administrator and evaluated annually.
-Reassigned time may be initiated by a Campus President, granted at the discretion of the administrator or approved by the Vice President of the College in collaboration with a Campus President.
-It shall be the responsibility of the supervising administrator to plan a full load for all full-time faculty within the two required terms.
-All faculty members may schedule two online office hours, plus one additional online office hour shall be scheduled for every online class taught as part of load per academic term.
-Additional online office hours may be scheduled with the approval of the supervising administrator.
+Reassigned time may be initiated by an Executive Chair/Campus President, granted at the discretion of the administrator or approved by the Provost/Vice President of Academic Affairs in collaboration with an Executive Chair/Campus President.
+It shall be the responsibility of the supervising administrator to plan a full load for all full-time faculty within the two (2) required terms.
 Priority will be given to full-time faculty for load.

+For Adult Ed/ESOL classes, scheduling will be reasonably constructed so that faculty are not required to teach more than four (4) consecutive hours without a break unless jointly approved by the faculty member and supervising administrator.

+It is recognized that in order to build an efficient class schedule that best supports maximizing enrollment, student success, and completion, the input of faculty working collaboratively with administrators is integral to the schedule building process.
+The draft base load schedule per semester shall be made available to faculty for review and feedback as soon as it is available during the term prior to implementation/registration and prior to encoding.
+Upon review, faculty members and/or discipline teams may submit requests for revisions and additions for consideration by the supervising administrator or administrators.
+Appropriately credentialed fulltime faculty shall be given preference over adjuncts in the selection of available courses, regardless of modality for their base load and any approved overloads.
+Faculty members teaching online courses are required to complete an approved training or demonstrate proficiency in the referenced modality, prior to teaching.
+By August 15, 2017, faculty members teaching hybrid courses will be required to complete an approved training or demonstrate proficiency in the referenced modality.